-A nontraditional approach to gaining international experience gives Yale students access to multiple opportunities to study, research, and intern abroad during their four years.
-Over and above ordinary financial aid, Yale provides more than \$6.9 million annually through fellowships, internships, and summer awards in order to guarantee that every student who wishes will be able to work or study abroad.
-Beyond these hefty resources is the sheer variety of global experiences students can undertake during school years and summers: study at a major university in another country; field-based or laboratory research; interning with Yale alumni around the world; Yale Summer Session courses taught by Yale faculty abroad; or study, work, or service projects of one's own design.
+A nontraditional approach to gaining international experience gives Yale students access to multiple opportunities to study, research, and intern abroad.
+Over and above ordinary financial aid, Yale provides more than \$10.5 million annually through fellowships, internships, and summer awards to guarantee that every student who wishes will be able to work or study abroad.
+Beyond these resources is the sheer variety of global experiences students can undertake during school years and summers: study at a major university in another country; field-based or laboratory research; Yale Summer Session courses taught by Yale faculty abroad; or study, work, or service projects of one's own design.
 Students are encouraged to begin exploring the globe the summer after their first year.
 Here, five Elis map a glimpse of the world through their experiences as global citizens.

-"The summer before sophomore year, I received the Yale International Summer Award to sponsor my trip to Bilbao, a colorful port city in the Basque region of northern Spain.
+"The summer before sophomore year, I received the Yale Summer Experience Award to sponsor my trip to Bilbao, a colorful port city in the Basque region of northern Spain.
 Classroom learning was fun and enriching, and the professors from the University of Deusto met us with open arms, personally introducing us to their beautiful home.
 In learning the history of Bilbao and meeting its residents, I encountered the web of culture that connected them all.
 There was a certain Bilbao force of character, a stubborn resilience that kept the city alive even after its manufacturing industries moved away, replacing the iron heart with one of art, music, and food.
 As a visitor walking through the halls of the Guggenheim Museum, internalizing the hopes and dreams it represented, I realized the value of a central identity, and the privilege I have in mine, as a Ghanaian American.
 In the end, I left with more than I came with, my own web now interconnected with theirs."
 Andrew